-Covid prevented a large celebration of life, so we were thankful to find this website.
+Covid prevented a large celebration of life, but we're thankful we found this website.
 We hope that you all enjoy seeing pictures of Dawn and remembering her as we do.
+Please send us any fond memories or stories that you would like to share.
+She would want us to live life to the fullest and know that she will be watching over us.
+Until we see you again Dawn...
+We love you.

 Dawn was known for her larger-than-life feisty personality.
 She would strike up a conversation with anyone.
 She knew no strangers.
 She would befriend anyone with an open heart.
 Dawn was very compassionate & giving to others.
 She would give you her last dollar, the jacket off her back or even loan her car to someone she just met.
 Dawn was very spontaneous in her actions.
 If you dare tell her she couldn’t do something, she would prove you wrong and do it anyways.